 Usually, your mallet finger will stay in a splint for at least six weeks.
 After that, you’ll wear the splint only at night for another two weeks.
 You may be advised to wear your splint for other high-risk activities, such as manual work or sports, during those two weeks.

-A 2014 study recommends keeping the splint on at night for six additional weeks after the initial six weeks.
+A recommends keeping the splint on at night for six additional weeks after the initial six weeks.

 The most common type of splint used is a plastic stack type.
 Your doctor may refer you to a hand therapist to custom-make a splint for you.

 There are many types of splints available.
 Some are glued to your fingernail.
 Some may be padded.
-None has proven to be superior to the others.
+None has to the others.

 You wear the splint when bathing or showering.
 Afterwards, be careful to keep the finger straight on a flat surface while you take off the splint to wash and dry it because if you bend it, you can stretch out the tendon again and have to repeat the healing process.